zachleat/zachleat.com/_posts/2016-04-01-a-new-font-stack.md

 title: Trying out a new Font Stack
 author: Zach Leatherman
 layout: post
-distVersion: 0.3.8
 ---

 *Update: This was an April Fools’ Joke.
-While it was originally implemented site-wide, moving forward I’ve kept the code for this approach quarantined to this page.
+While it was originally implemented site-wide, moving forward I’ve removed the code.
 Don’t use this font loading strategy.
 Feel free to use Comic Neue though, it seems solid.*

 I’ve decided to move away from my old, trusty, font stack foundation of Lato and try out a new font loading strategy with a new font stack.
 A few details: